Deducteam/Dedukti/libraries/theories/README.md

 Each file of this directory is an encoding of one theory in Dedukti.

+Most theories are presented in [A Modular Construction of Type Theories](https://lmcs.episciences.org/10959/pdf)

 ## FOL

 Dedukti file: *fol.dk*

 An encoding of First-Order logic (see Section.
-5 of [Dedukti: a Logical Framework based on the λΠ-Calculus Modulo Theory](http://www.lsv.fr/~dowek/Publi/expressing.pdf)).
+5 of [Dedukti: a Logical Framework based on the λΠ-Calculus Modulo Theory](https://arxiv.org/abs/2311.07185)).

 ## CiC